maierfelix/dawn-ray-tracing/README.md

 This is a fork of Dawn which gets extended with an unofficial Ray-Tracing extension.
 The extension is currently targeted at the Vulkan backend, but might be extended for the D3D12 backend as well.
 This project is expected to be used along [node-webgpu](https://github.com/maierfelix/webgpu).

-Current TODOs:
- - Support for Any-Hit and Intersection Shaders
- - Support updating the instances on a Top-Level Acceleration Container

 ## ‌‌

 Dawn is an open-source and cross-platform implementation of the work-in-progress [WebGPU](https://webgpu.dev) standard.